Immensitas-Archived/vizury-ios-sdk/README.md

 3. Make sure the deployment target for notification service is set to 10

-4. Make sure in capabilities for the target App
+4. Make sure in capabilities for the target App, `Push notifications` is enabled

-	a.
-Push notifications is enabled
-	b.
-Background Modes is enabled with Background Fetch and Remote Notification
+5. Make sure in capabilities for the target App, `Background Modes` is enabled with `Background Fetch` and `Remote Notification`

 ![rich-2](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/enableBackgroundModes.png)

 #### <a id="add-viz-noti"></a> Add Vizury to Notification Service Extension

-Add the VizuryRichNotification folder to your Notification Service Extension target
+Add the [`VizuryRichNotification`][VizuryRichNotification] folder to your Notification Service Extension target

 ![rich-3](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/addVizNotiFiles.png)